-They also taught to write the capital (upper case) letters A, B, C, D, E, F, G, H, I, K, L, M, N, O, P, R, S, T, U and that the sound of each capital (upper case) letter is the same as the sound of each small (lower case) letters.
+They are also taught to write the capital (upper case) letters A, B, C, D, E, F, G, H, I, K, L, M, N, O, P, R, S, T, U and that the sound of each capital (upper case) letter is the same as the sound of each small (lower case) letters.
 (We pronounce the symbols 'cat' and 'CAT' in the same way, whether they are written in lower case or upper case symbols.)

 Children also taught the name of each letter.
 These are not the same as the sounds of the letters and they are pronounced 'ay, bee, see, dee, ee, eff, gee, aitch, eye, kay, ell, em, en, oh, pea, are, ess, tea, you.'

 These letter names refer to both small letters and capital letters, so that the name of both A and a is pronounced 'ay'.

 It is not surprising that this can be a confusing time for children.

 If we add into the mix the fact that it is impossible to write any reading material without using the words 'the', 'I' and 'a', we see straight away that we have included more than one single sound/letter correspondence for each of the letters 't, h, e, i, a', because

 't' in 'the' is not pronounced the same as 't' in 'cat',

 'h' in 'the' is not pronounced the same as 'h' in 'hat',